Nervous About Crossdressing? Aveline Shares Her First-Time Story

 Teenage Exploration

-As a teenager, opportunities were limited.
+I couldn't get enough of it other than that opportunities were limited.
 With no money and no real understanding of what I was doing, I had to find small ways to explore.
-Sometimes it meant borrowing clothes that weren’t mine, and sometimes it meant hiding things under my bed.
+Sometimes it meant borrowing Sarah's clothes and sometimes it meant hiding things under my bed.

 That was the start of what many crossdressers experience: the belief that we can keep this part of ourselves hidden forever.
 The truth is, it’s difficult to hide something that’s so connected to your identity.